-The work confirmed that Enterobacteriacae numbers decreased from 5.19 to 0.01log10 cfu/ml from the zero hour to the 48h.
-The Scientists asserted that, there was no standard method of processing, as such product quality varied from one processor to the other.
-Also Good Manufacturing Practices were not observed and so the final product seemed to be compromised.
+The work confirmed that Enterobacteriaceae numbers decreased from 5.19 to 0.01log10 cfu/ml from the zero hour to the 48h.
+The Scientists asserted that there was no standard method of processing, as such product quality varied from one processor to the other.
+Also, Good Manufacturing Practices were not observed, and so the final product seemed to be compromised.
 However, the recommendation was that ‘nunu’is safe for consumption.
 Since pathogenic bacteria decreased

-from 5.19 to 0.01logcfu/ml at the end of fermentation due to the low value of final pH of the product.
+from 5.19 to 0.01logcfu/ml at the end of fermentation due to the low value of the final pH of the product.

-Figure 1 Flow diagram of nunu processing
+Figure 1: Flow diagram of nunu processing

 Raw milk